Action of 28 June 1803: Background

 France had been at peace with Britain since the 1802 Treaty of Amiens, allowing First Consul Napoleon to consolidate France's grasp on the French colonial empire.
 Such efforts were concentrated on the colony of Saint-Domingue, where the Haitian Revolution had raged since 1791.
-Napoleon sent the Saint-Domingue expedition under General Charles Leclerc to restore direct French rule and slavery in the colony.
+Napoleon sent the Saint-Domingue expedition under General Charles Leclerc to restore direct French rule in the colony.
 Meanwhile, the Treaty of Amiens proved to be an unsuitable settlement of Anglo-French differences; its application by both parties became erratic and tensions grew.
 On 18 May 1803, Britain declared war on France, setting the War of the Third Coalition into motion.
 In late June, this news had yet to reach French forces in Saint-Domingue.
 On 27 June 1803, the 40-gun frigate Poursuivante, under Jean-Baptiste Philibert Willaumez, departed Les Cayes bound for Cap‑Français, in the company of the 16-gun corvette Mignonne, under Commander Jean-Pierre Bargeau.

 Neither of the ships was fully armed or manned: Poursuivante, pierced to mount twenty-four 24-pounder long guns on her battery and sixteen 8-pounders on her castles, carried only 22 and 12 respectively and, more critically, had only 25 shots for each gun and a crew of only 150 men; Mignonne, nominally carrying sixteen 18-pounder long guns, was equipped only with twelve 12-pounders and an 80-man complement.
 A 50-ship British convoy was sailing off Môle-Saint-Nicolas under escort of three 74-gun ships of the line: they were the 74-gun HMS Hercule, HMS Cumberland and HMS Goliath, under Captain Henry William Bayntun, Captain Charles Brisbane and acting captain John Hills respectively.
 In the early morning of 28 June 1803, the two formations came in view of one another.